rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 ## Contributing to the RDKit Docs

-Documentation contributions are a great place to begin with making RDKit contributions.
+Writing documentation is a great place to begin with contributing to the RDKit.
 In addition to producing documentation for your own submissions, it is really useful to contribute documentation for functionality already within the toolkit.
 This can include:
 - Fixing or expanding pieces of documentation that are unclear, wrong or missing suitable examples
 - Adding in references for methods where available
 - Adding new sections or examples: